Developers

 Connecting a Client

-Any MCP-compatible client can connect using the endpoint and your API key.
+Any MCP-compatible client can connect to the OAuth-protected MCP endpoint.
 Here are configuration snippets for the most common environments.

 Claude Desktop